• Home

 Except things like this happen all the time.

-So why am I talking about this?
+So why am I talking about intruders?
 Well, first of all because I have a Bachelors degree in Criminology.
 So let’s just say it interests me.

-How to create a family plan in case of home intruders
+How to create a family plan in case of intruders

 “Two simple things you can do to prevent home invasions are get a security alarm and get a large dog.
 These two things should reduce your attractiveness as a target house/apt significantly.” (source)